Japanese quail: Feeding

 The diet of the Japanese quail includes many different types of grass seed such as white millet and panicum.
 They also feed upon a variety of insects, their larvae, and other small invertebrates.

 The Japanese quail mainly eats and drinks at the beginning and end of the day: behavior shown to closely follow the photoperiod.
 However, they will still eat and drink throughout the day as well.

 Relationship to humans

 Domestication

-The earliest records of domesticated Japanese quail populations are from 12th century Japan; however, there is evidence that the species was actually domesticated as early as the 11th century.
-These birds were originally bred as songbirds, and it is thought that they were regularly used in song contests.
+The earliest records of domesticated Japanese quail populations are from 12th-century Japan, but some evidence indicates that the species was actually domesticated as early as the 11th century.
+These birds were originally bred as songbirds, and they were thought to have been regularly used in song contests.

 In the early 1900s, Japanese breeders began to selectively breed for increased egg production.
-By 1940, the industry surrounding quail eggs was flourishing.
-However, the events of World War II led to the complete loss of quail lines bred for their song type, as well as almost all of those bred for egg production.
-After the war, the few quails left were used to rebuild the industry, and all current commercial and laboratory lines today are considered to have originated from this population of quails.
+By 1940, the industry surrounding quail eggs was flourishing, but the events of World War II led to the complete loss of quail lines bred for their song type, as well as almost all of those bred for egg production.
+After the war, the few quail left were used to rebuild the industry, and all current commercial and laboratory lines today are considered to have originated from this remnant population.